Adding a Cluster

 The CloudCasa agent requires outbound connectivity to the CloudCasa service for control traffic, and also requires outbound connectivity to the selected object storge to perform backup & restore operations.
 See Network Connectivity for details.

-The cluster registration process is slightly different depending on whether you wish to configure you wish to the cluster normally (i.e. for “Pro” backups, the default) or whether you with to manage a Velero instance on the cluster.
+The cluster registration process is slightly different depending on whether you wish to configure the cluster normally (i.e. for “Pro” backups, the default) or whether you with to manage a Velero instance on the cluster.

 Adding a CloudCasa Pro cluster